OpenFeis/openfeis-server/docs/venue-deployment.md

 - The local server has no HTTPS - this is fine for a private network
 - Don't expose the local server to the internet
-- Change the default admin password before the event
+- Change the admin password before the event
 - Create individual accounts for each judge

 ## Hardware Recommendations